Violent Crime Attorneys in Marietta, GA

 What Are Assault Crimes?

 Georgia law defines simple assault as the attempt to commit violent harm to another or acting in a manner that results in another party reasonably fearing imminent bodily harm.
 Typically, a basic assault charge is considered a misdemeanor offense.
 However, there are circumstances where the offense can be elevated to that of a high and aggravated nature.

 O.C.G.A §16-5-21 defines aggravated assault as an instance where an individual commits assault with the intent to murder or rape, uses a deadly weapon, or acts in other proscribed ways.
 Charges of aggravated assault face even greater potential punishments, such as an incarceration sentence of up to 20 years.

-O.C.G.A § defines kidnapping as the abduction or sealing of another person while lacking lawful authority to do so, holding the victim against their will.
-Additionally, the victim must be “moved,” which is an important contributing factor to building a defense.
+O.C.G.A. §16-5-40 defines kidnapping as the abduction or stealing of another person while lacking lawful authority to do so or holding the victim against their will.
 Penalties for kidnapping are especially serious, including prison sentences anywhere from 10 years to life.
+The victim must be “moved,” which is an important contributing factor to building a defense.